-- Trial home visits should be relatively short in duration unless a situation exists that the worker is attempting to preserve the child’s eligibility for state or federal educational opportunities as outlined in SOP 11.16 Independent Living Services, by leaving a child committed who is nearing their eighteenth (18th) birthday.
+- Trial home visits should be relatively short in duration unless a situation exists that the worker is attempting to preserve the child’s eligibility for state or federal educational opportunities as outlined in SOP 11.16 Temporary Custody, by leaving a child committed who is nearing their eighteenth (18th) birthday.
 Federal guidelines prohibit a trial home visit exceeding six (6) months without prior court authorization.

 - The prevention plan for a trial home visit should detail conditions that the parent (or others) and child must meet for the child to remain in the home.
 These conditions can include but are not limited to:

 - Substance/drug issues;

 - When a child returns home for a trial home visit and the Cabinet for Health and Family Services (Cabinet/CHFS) retains legal custody, if the child is title IV-E eligible, the child becomes “title IV-E eligible/not reimbursable” as the Cabinet will not be providing a payment to a placement.

 - For a trial home visitation, the Department for Community Based Services (DCBS) Children’s Trust Fund staff will notify the Social Security Administration (SSA) that the child has been placed in the home of the parents.

 - A written plan to address transition may be documented and disseminated through various methods such as the case plan, a prevention plan, or through email if all parties are included.

 Trial Home Visitation